. : : June 15th, 2019 : : .

 The timing couldn’t have been better in terms of audience engagement: the interrupted song was stand out track, Wasted, which pairs contradictions such as “I love staying up so late / I love getting a good night’s sleep,” and “I could go for some food right now / I could care less if we ever eat.”
 The contradictions are fitting, as the chorus starts with the positive piece of advice, “Gotta love what you do, babe / for that jingle-jangle” before immediately juxtaposing it with the decidedly more pessimistic reminder that “We only get a few days / nobody makes it outta here anyway.”

 If you weren’t somehow won over by the infectiously catchy song, Prince was quick to remind you of his innate charm: after about a minute speaking about the metaphors behind the song Reliever and his love of baseball, he jokes, “This might just be my last song; I might just chill it out for like, 19-minutes, you know?”
 When he says that, you almost wish he will.
 You find that his banter is just as important to the performance as the songs themselves.
-He’s instantly and irrefutably likable, and that connection re-enforces the engagement between audience and performer.
+He’s instantly and irrefutably likeable, and that connection re-enforces the engagement between audience and performer.

 He recounted an earlier performance at The Drake Underground where he performed a set over 2-hours, but indicated much of it just was just him talking, which elicited more laughter but it is a shame that his “overnight” success likely means he’ll rarely step foot on a stage as intimate as The Drake again.
 The intimacy of that audience-performer connection is a fragile thing, but if there’s anyone capable of scaling it up, I have no doubt William Prince is the man for the job.